dump247/require-log/README.markdown

       // For example: error is currently set to 40000, so alert is a higher level
       // than error.
 The priority value is used for log message filtering.
       // Although not required, you should keep your level names to 5 characters or less.
-      // Otherwise, the name may get truncted when output to the console.
+      // Otherwise, the name may get truncated when output to the console.
       levels: {
         alert: 100000
       }